 I've thought about this a lot because true, biblical Christianity is very loving, genuine, and forgiving.
 Why wouldn't people want to be around people who are promoting these values?
-Sure, we don't like sin (although we still do it and hate that we do it) but we are told to love those who sin, regardless, remembering that we, too, are sinners.
+Sure, we don't like sin (although we still do it and hate that we do it) but we are told to love those who sin, regardless, remembering that we, too, are sinners saved only by God's grace and our faith.
 We are able to do that because we are not the Judge, God is.
 We have been forgiven of our sin not because we've earned it or impressed God with our own "righteousness" but because we put our faith completely Jesus Christ and His sacrifice for our sins.
+I'll admit - there are many who lose sight of this and insist on judging the world.
+But that's not how Jesus told us to live.

 Followers of Jesus have a strong desire to share their faith only because they want others to understand the freedom and life-giving truth they have been shown, not because they are trying to push an agenda or get some spiritual commission.
 We are motivated by our love for people.
 Our beliefs are based on Scripture, not our own opinions.
 Our opinions are worthless unless they line up with Scripture.
 True Christianity is serving and loving, not judging and yelling!
 But the stereotype is out there - and the loud-mouthed, opinionated, angry ones are usually the ones who get the media attention.